 The cost of the alternatives varies significantly.
 Although Alternative 2 is less expensive than Alternatives 3, 4 and 5, it would not reduce contamination at the site.
 The cost of Alternative 3 and 5 exceed alternative 4 in annual costs and present worth.
 Alternative 4 and 5 are very favorable because the remedy would eliminate a significant portion of the contaminated soil which is a continuing source of groundwater contamination at the site.
-The costs of Alternatives 5 exceed Alternatives 3 and 4 by combining these two alternatives.
+The costs of Alternatives 5 and 3 exceed Alternatives 4.